formlio/forml/docs/io.rst

 ForML) would just maintain a (private) package with schemas of their data sources.
 For public datasets (whose authors don't endorse ForML yet) this leaves it to some (not yet established) community maintained schema catalogs.

-See the :doc:`dsl/index` for a schema implementation guide.
+See the :doc:`dsl` for a schema implementation guide.

 .. _io-source-descriptor:

 Source Descriptor
 -----------------

-ForML projects specify their input data requirements (mainly the ETL :doc:`DSL <dsl/index>` query optionally composed with other transforming operators) in form of a *source descriptor* (supplied within the :doc:`project structure
+ForML projects specify their input data requirements (mainly the ETL :doc:`DSL <dsl>` query optionally composed with other transforming operators) in form of a *source descriptor* (supplied within the :doc:`project structure
 <project>` using the :ref:`source.py <project-source>` component).